pingbird/notes/notes/flutter/media-query.md

 ## Fractional Sizing

-You might find this surprising but fractional sizing is generally bad design, it is much better to use the powerful [built-in layout widgets](https://docs.flutter.dev/ui/widgets/layout) and breakpoints to achieve a desired layout.
+This might be surprising but fractional sizing is bad practice, it is much better to use the powerful [built-in layout widgets](https://docs.flutter.dev/ui/widgets/layout) and breakpoints to achieve a desired layout.

 Here's what a typical use of MediaQuery looks like: